How Often Should You Replace Your RV Sewer Hose?

 What goes inside the hose does not matter.
 If you damage the hose by stepping on it, driving on it, folding it, or something, change it.
 Also, if UV rays damage the hose, change it.
 And finally, if you have traditional rubber gaskets, they twist against each other and will start to leak.

-How do I clean my RV sewer hose?
+How do you clean an RV sewer hose?

 When cleaning your RV sewer hose, you should go to an RV dump station.
 A dump station is a place where you can get rid of your old RV sewage.
 To do this, you are going to need a connection called a clear elbow.